E-cigarette, or Vaping, Product Use Associated Lung Injury

 Lung injuries in people who have a history of using e-cigarette products or vaping.
 Most people with EVALI have reported using vaping products that contain tetrahydrocannabinol, or what is more commonly known as THC.

 These lung injuries are associated with vaping or the use of e-cigarettes.
 The specific cause has not been identified; no specific e-cigarette or vaping product (devices, liquids, refill pods, and/or cartridges) or substance have been linked to the EVALI cases.
 However, the CDC has identified vitamin E acetate as a chemical of concern among people with EVALI.
 Vitamin E is sometimes used as an additive, most notably as a thickening agent in THC containing vaping products.
+Vitamin E has been found in THC-containing vaping products used by San Diego residents who were diagnosed with EVALI.

 People experiencing EVALI typically report a cough, difficulty breathing, fever, and sometimes vomiting and diarrhea.
 In many cases, the person is originally thought to have an infection, but no evidence of infection or other explanation for the pulmonary disease has been found.